clashautoloot/Clash-AutoLoot/README.md

 ### Ranked attack fill

 This uses **ranked** battles instead of regular farming.
 Only enable it if you’re okay using up ranked attacks during your run.

+### Upgrade walls

+This auto upgrades your walls once your storages are full.
+Use it if you're running it for longer than 20 minutes!

 ### License key